swcarpentry/python-second-language/_extras/design.md

 ## Process Used

-This lesson was designed using the process described in the [Python gapminder lesson][gapminder].
+This lesson was developed using a slimmed-down variant of the "Understanding by Design" process.
+The main sections are:

+1. Assumptions about audience, time, etc.

+2. Desired results:
+    *   Overall goals
+    *   Summative assessments at half-day granularity
+    *   What learners will be able to do, what they will know, etc.

+3. Learning plan
+    *   Each episode has a heading that summarizes what will be covered, then estimates time that will be spent on teaching and on exercises.
+    *   The exercises are outlined to make expectations concrete.

-## Stage 0 - Assumptions
+## Stage 1 - Assumptions

 *   Audience
     *   Graduate students and research software engineers in numerate disciplines from cosmology to economics